north-road/slyr/docs/user_guide/limitations.md

 To be transparent, we have listed the current limitations that we know of, what we are doing about it and if there is a workaround in the meantime.
 >If you know a limitation that isn't listed, please [email us](mailto:info@north-road.com) and we will investigate it.

+## Template ##
+Description
+> Workaround intro

+1. Instruction
+2. Instruction

+> Proposed solution: currently working on it

+## Graduated renderer ##
+SLYR cannot translate a QGIS graduated renderer to any comparable result in ArcGIS Pro if there's any gaps within the class ranges as ArcGIS Pro does not support gaps.
+> Workaround: this is pretty easy

+1. Correct the class breaks from the QGZ project to remove the gaps between the classes.

+> Proposed solution: currently working on it

-## Rule-Based Classification Symbology ##
+## Rule-based classification symbology ##
 One of our favourites features of **QGIS** Symbology is the ability to create efficient cartography through the use of Rule-Based classifications.
 There is currently no direct equivalent in ArcGIS Pro.
 Therefore, if your **QGIS** project has many layers based on rule-based classifications, try this for a workaround.
-> Painful - yes, Inefficient - yes - but let's manually capture the rule-based classification in the layer's  field.
+> Workaround: Painful - yes, Inefficient - yes - but let's manually capture the rule-based classification in the layer's  field.

 1. In **QGIS**, open up a layer's `attribute table`.